 Reboot in the News

-A compilation of Reboot op-eds and citations of our research from around the web.
+News coverage, Reboot writings, and mentions of our work from around the globe.

 What happened at the Capitol on Jan.
 6, 2021 was the culmination of years of conspiracy theories and falsehoods.
 Some say the threat of another such uprising remains as we continue to live in a digital “echo chamber” — one designed to show us the world how we want to see it with a digital wall of algorithms between us and information from another perspective.

 Disinformation and misinformation can make us emotional and angry and can even lead to violence.
 So how do we learn to recognize that and better assess the information we are flooded with?

 Disinformation expert and critical thinking advocate Helen Lee Bouygues talks about the power and the dangers of dis- and misinformation in a hyper-polarized world and how we can improve our critical thinking skills in these uncertain times.

 Many of the people who took part in violence at the U.S. Capitol on Jan.
 6, 2021 said they believed the presidential election was stolen from Donald Trump.
 Some experts have said the riots were fueled by conspiracy theories.

 Helen Lee Bouygues is the founder of the Reboot Foundation, an organization focused on promoting critical thinking.
 She’s a fake news expert and she spoke to ABC NewsRadio’s Thomas Oriti.